 In the US alone there are 350,000 new cases brought to court every year, each creating piles of information, from witness statements to courtroom transcripts.
-Automating manual tasks associated with these legal processes not only allows lawyers to focus on higher value elements of their case, it’s also become necessary to keep legal firms competitive and relevant.
+Automating manual tasks associated with these legal processes not only allows lawyers to focus on higher value elements of their case, it’s also become necessary to keep large and small firms competitive and relevant.
 According to Thomson Reuters, alternative legal service providers (ALSPs) is now a $10 billion market and growing.
 It’s showing 37% of clients and 43% of small businesses now opting for faster, more convenient legal services than those provided by traditional practices.
-If a firm bills a client for days (or weeks) spent processing information when an ALSP has the tech to crunch the same data in seconds, it’s easy to see which company will win their business.
+If a firm bills a client for days (or weeks) spent processing information when an ALSP has the tech and workflow automation to crunch the same data in seconds, it’s easy to see which company will win their business.

 How are leading law firms incorporating legal knowledge automation strategies into their tech stack?

 Aware of how vital emerging legal software trends in knowledge automation have become, the legal sector has seen major innovation in this space from both traditional organizations and rising ALSPs.
 From onboarding the latest legal tech startups on the market to developing their own in-house solutions, here are a few examples of the ways legal companies are adopting law firm knowledge automation.